-- Currently, around 400 volunteers dedicate, at least, one morning or one evening a week to collaborate in the different services and departments of the entity.
-Arrels is a voluntary entity and without the voluntary team we would not be able to open the doors in the morning.
+- Currently, more than 300 volunteers dedicate at least one morning or one evening a week to collaborate in the different services and departments of the organization.
+Arrels is a volunteer organization and without the volunteer team, we would not be able to open the doors.
 Become a volunteer.

-- About thirty people who are living or have lived on the street participate in maintenance and logistics tasks, give lectures and sensibilize groups of young people, collaborate in the porter’s office, and in the wardrobe of the entity, etc.
+- About twenty people who are living or have lived on the street participate in maintenance and logistics tasks, give talks on homelessness to sensibilize young people, collaborate doing courier’s tasks or in the Open Day Center’s wardrobe, etc.

 Areas of action

-They walk around Barcelona’s streets getting in touch with homeless people and creating a first contact with them.
+The street team walks around Barcelona’s streets getting in touch with homeless people and establishing a first contact with them.
 Once they arrive at the center, homeless people can receive first care.
 They can receive some orientation, accompaniment and essential services such as showers, our wardrobe, pharmacy, cloakroom, and mail receiving facility.

 - Individual support team

-They look after people linked with the entity in an individualised way.
-They work so that people can have their essential needs filled and agree on having decent housing.
+They look after people linked with the organization in an individualized way.
+They work so that people can have their essential needs filled and find decent housing.
 Our goal is to strengthen people’s autonomy.

 - Workshop team: La Troballa

-They work along other workshop participants improving coexistence, recovering old habits and creating home-made products.
+They work alongside other workshop participants to improve coexistence, recovering old habits and creating home-made products.

 - Pere Barnés home team

-They give a residential space to homeless people and to those who have frail health, with the wish they can recover mentally and physically.
+They give a residential space to homeless people and to those in poor health, with the goal that they can recover mentally and physically.

 - Hospital team

-They give logistical and practical support to people who are linked to the entity where they are signed in.
-They are also concerned about their relocation once they recover from their their hospitalisation.
+They give logistical and practical support to people who are linked to the organization where they are registered.
+They are also concerned with relocation once they recover from their their hospitalisation.